A characterisation of Lie algebras amongst anti-commutative algebras: Main result

-is a law in $\V$; \item $\V$ is an \emph{Orzech category of interest}~\cite{Orzech}. \end{tfae} \end{theorem} \begin{proof} From the results of~\cite{acc} we already know that (iii) implies (i).
-It follows immediately from the definition of an \emph{Orzech category of interest} that (ii) implies~(iii).
+are identities in $\V$; \item $\V$ is a \defn{$2$-variety} in the sense of~\cite{Zwier}: for any ideal $I$ of an algebra $A$, the subalgebra $I^2$ of $A$ is again an ideal; \item $\V$ is an \emph{Orzech category of interest}~\cite{Orzech}. \end{tfae} \end{theorem} \begin{proof} From the results of~\cite{acc} we already know that (iv) implies (i).
+It follows immediately from the definition of an \emph{Orzech category of interest} that (ii) implies~(iv).
+The equivalence between (ii) and (iii) is well known~\cite{Anderson}.
 To see that (i) implies (ii), we take free $B$-actions as in the first part of the proof of Proposition~\ref{Proposition Nil_2} and obtain the regular epimorphism

 Any element $b(xy)$ of $B\flat (X+Y)$ is the image through this morphism of some polynomial $\psi(b_{1},x,b_{2},y)$ in $B\flat X + B\flat Y$.
 Note that this polynomial cannot contain any monomials obtained as a product of a $b_{i}$ with $xy$ or $yx$.
 This allows us to write, in the sum $B+X+Y$, the element $b(xy)$ as